This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

 Breakfast is usually a light picnic while out on the morning game drive and includes excellent baked eggs and bacon and egg muffins, as well as cereals, yoghurts and fruit.
 Then you return around 10:30 to 11am, well before the light lunch is served around 12 noon.
-On our last visit, in 2016, this was a brunch-style meal of falafel with a selection of salads including couscous, a green salad and also a tasty raita dip.
+On our last visit, this was a brunch-style meal of falafel with a selection of salads including couscous, a green salad and also a tasty raita dip.
 There was a pineapple upside-down cake to follow.

 Dining style